trufflesuite/trufflesuite.com/public/blog/one-hundred-documentation-pull-requests.md

 As for your suggestions on how we can serve you even better?
 Please keep them coming.
 Submit a pull request to our documentation, reach out on [Twitter](https://twitter.com/trufflesuite), or let us know if there's something we can improve by raising a [GitHub issue](https://github.com/trufflesuite/trufflesuite.com/issues).

+Need help with something?
+Reach out on our [community Gitter channel](https://github.com/ConsenSys/truffle), where hundreds of your fellow Trufflers congregate to answer your questions.

 -- Mike & the Truffle team

 -----